-Practical guide · Evidence-based Pesticide reduction up to 90% Food Chemistry 2021 · J. Food Science 2011 Practical guide · Evidence-based Pesticide reduction up to 90%
+Practical guide · Research-based Pesticide reduction up to 90% Food Chemistry 2021 · J. Food Science 2011 Practical guide · Research-based Pesticide reduction up to 90%

 Strong Kangen pH 11.5 — How to Wash Pesticides Off Vegetables.
 What Science Says.